COM2022-Group-2/birthday_protocol/README.md

 UDP communication script which sends message when the date matches member's birthday and check date every 24 hours.
 -encryption added and testing

+How to:

+Run the receive script first,
+change the ip for your's or the date of today for testing, run the send script.